swcarpentry/make-novice/_episodes/02-makefiles.md

 {: .output}

 What happened is that
-Make found a  directory called `clean` and, as its `clean`.
-Since the `clean` rule has no dependencies, it assumes that `clean` directory has already been built (and is up-to-date) and so it does not execute the rule's actions.
+Make found a  directory called `clean` and, as the `clean` rule has no dependencies, it assumes that `clean` directory is the actual target, has already been built (and is up-to-date) and so it does not execute the rule's actions.

 As we are using